Supply Chain Management: An Introduction and Guide to Increasing Performance

 Choose Your Supply Chain Partners Wisely

-Build Great Partnerships
+Priority 3: Build Great Supply Chain Partnerships

-Supply Chain Management - predicting global trends
+Supply Chain Management, predicting global trends

-Supply Chain Management – predicting global trends
+Supply Chain Management, predicting global trends

 Globalization